isc-projects/isc-dnssec-guide/doc/validation.rst

 .. note::

-   Keep in mind as you read this section, that although words like "encryption" and "decryption" are used here from time to time, DNSSEC does not provide privacy.
+   Keep in mind, as you read this section, that although words like "encryption" and "decryption" are used here from time to time, DNSSEC does not provide privacy.
-   Public key cryptography is used to provide data *authenticity* (who sent it) and data *integrity* (it did not change during transit), but any eavesdropper can still see DNS requests and responses in clear text, even when DNSSEC is enabled.
+   Public key cryptography is used to verify data *authenticity* (who sent it) and data *integrity* (it did not change during transit), but any eavesdropper can still see DNS requests and responses in clear text, even when DNSSEC is enabled.

 So how exactly are DNSSEC answers verified?
-Before we can talk about how they are verified, let's first see how verifiable information is generated.
+Let's first see how verifiable information is generated.
 On the authoritative server, each DNS record (or message) is run through a hash function, and this hashed value is then encrypted by a private key.
 This encrypted hash value is the digital signature.